redhat-cop/infra.aap_configuration/README.md

 ## Installing this collection

-You can install the redhat_cop controller_configuration collection with the Ansible Galaxy CLI:
+You can install the redhat_cop.controller_configuration collection with the Ansible Galaxy CLI:

 ```console
 ansible-galaxy collection install redhat_cop.controller_configuration